Public Intoxication | California PC 647(f)

 FREE CRIMINAL DEFENSE CONSULTATION

-Although only a citable misdemeanor offense, a conviction for public intoxication may carry lasting consequences to someone’s employment, or it could adversely affect someone’s ability to gain or maintain a state license.
-When charged with this offense, it’s important to retain an experienced Criminal Defense Attorney.
+A conviction for public intoxication may carry lasting consequences to someone’s employment, or it could adversely affect someone’s ability to gain or maintain a state license.
+When charged with this offense, it’s important to retain an experienced Newport Beach Criminal Defense Attorney.
 Our office considers all consequences and strives to achieve the best possible outcome.
 If you’ve been arrested or charged with drunk in public under PC 647(f), contact the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and all available defenses.

 California Penal Code 647(f) “…every person who commits any of the following acts is guilty of disorderly conduct, a misdemeanor: Who is found in any public place under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, controlled substance, or toluene, in a condition that he or she is unable to exercise care for his or her own safety or the safety of others, or by reason of his or her being under the influence of intoxicating liquor, any drug, controlled substance, toluene, or any combination of any intoxicating liquor, drug, or toluene, interferes with or obstructs or prevents the free use of any street, sidewalk, or other public way.”